gazebosim/design/tape_measure_tool.md

 yellow color of the tape measure was simply chosen as it was the most contrasting color in the shapes scene, but this color is likely to change.
 The "New Measurement" rectangle is a button that the user can press to initiate a new measurement.
-It may also be helpful to play an xyz axis at the origin of point A.
+It may also be helpful to display an xyz axis at the origin of point A.

 ![Tape measure UI](images/tape_ui.png)